-In determining whether it is best for you to file a Chapter 7 bankruptcy in Los Angeles‚ it’s important to know what the process can – and can’t – accomplish for you.
+In determining whether it is best for you to file a Chapter 7 bankruptcy in Woodland Hills‚ it’s important to know what the process can – and can’t – accomplish for you.

 Perhaps you have a host of unpaid medical bills or you made a risky investment and it didn’t pay off.
 Maybe your business failed‚ you’re buried in high-interest credit card debt or your divorce wiped you out financially.
 If so‚ bankruptcy is probably a good solution.